simplesamlphp/simplesamlphp-module-metarefresh/docs/simplesamlphp-automated_metadata.md

 Once you have invoked cron, and if this operation seems to run fine, navigate to the **SimpleSAMLphp Front page** › **Federation**.
 Here you will see a list of all the Identity Providers trusted.
 They will be listed with information about the maximum duration of their cached version, such as *(expires in 96.0 hours)*.

-You *may* need to adjust the below php.ini setings if the metadata files you consume are quite large.
+You *may* need to adjust the below php.ini settings if the metadata files you consume are quite large.

 * `memory_limit`
 * `max_execution_time`